sjbrown/misc_work/lang_notes.rst

  * Where to draw the "it's too rare" line?
   * I think: strings, ints, lists, dicts, functions, classes?
    * Can these be interesting? expressions, operators, modules, ...
+* If no floats, then what?
+  * Decimal(0,40): can get cumbersome to type
+  * Special decimal-creating operator: 0⋄51
+  * Special float-creating operator: 0⋆51
+  * Default behaviour that creates a float: 0.51 (and spits out a warning?)
+    * But this reads as "take 0, apply the 51 query" - expensive at runtime
 * Annotations.
 People seem to love them. (static typing) - maybe a way to make decorators more pretty.
 Colon might be a good symbol here.
  * But colon is used by dicts {'a':33}.
 Maybe "as".
 See below.